ironbar/arc25/docs/modeling/Iteration_23_ttt_BARC_v2.md

 - [x] Try unsloth for both training and inference
 - [x] Compare unsloth speed against trl and VLLM
+- [ ] Create a smaller version of the dataset for faster experimentation
 - [ ] Move code to script
   - [x] Move current notebook to script
   - [x] Refactor